 To support the use of English language and to offer cultural activities in English, we cooperate actively with our associated groups to arrange events and performances.
 Our long-term affiliated groups are the Finn-Brit Players, The Really Small Theatre Company, Helsinki Morrisers, Nordic Editors and Translators, and the International Folk Club.
 We also continue to serve as a member of the Federation of the Finnish-British Societies in Finland.

 The present and near future 2006-2026+–

-Moving into the twentieth century, the Society has held its own in the field of English Language training in Helsinki.
+Moving into the twenty-first century, the Society has held its own in the field of English Language training in Helsinki.
 The growing importance of student exchanges between the UK and Finland, together with recognised professional qualifications in English, has put language proficiency assessment at the core of the Society’s operations.

 Finnbrit’s value in a challenging environment +–